Start menu troubleshooting guidance

 Basic troubleshooting

-When troubleshooting basic Start issues (and for the most part, all other Windows apps), there are a few things to check if they aren't working as expected.
-For issues where the Start menu or subcomponent isn't working, you can do some quick tests to narrow down where the issue may reside.
+When you troubleshoot Start issues (and, for the most part, all other Windows apps), there are a few things to check if they aren't working as expected.
+For issues where the Start menu or subcomponent isn't working, the following points can help you narrow down where the issue might reside:

 - Is the system running the latest Feature and Cumulative Monthly update?